 A front-wheel drive car equipped with winter tires in colder weather may actually have traction that is superior to a vehicle with all-wheel-drive and all-season tires in the same conditions.
 A study conducted by the Quebec Ministry of Transport showed that winter tires can reduce braking distance by up to 25 percent over an all-season tire.
 Of course, combining all-wheel-drive with winter tires will give you the best traction of all in the winter months.

 If you’re looking to purchase winter tires in Mississauga, Brampton, Milton, Oakville, or anywhere in the Greater Toronto Area, then visit Mississauga Kia.
 We offer a large selection of winter tires for all Kia models.

 Only two of my tires need replacing at this time.
 Should I replace just the two?

+Not equipping all four wheels with winter tires is dangerous.
 To ensure optimum stability and handling we recommend that all tires be installed in sets of four.
 When identical tires are installed at the same time, overall handling is greatly improved.